SYNTHESIS: CROSS-REPORT CONSTRAINT SET

 Obligations for Model A (kinetic/thermal)

-Required Model A add-ons (what Model A must invoke to satisfy the constraint set, under the dossier’s boundary assumptions):
+Required Model A closure burdens (what Model A must now close under the dossier’s boundary assumptions):

 Obligations for SCIE / interferometric mechanisms

-SCIE is only worth carrying forward if it can satisfy the same constraint set with specific, checkable signatures.
+SCIE is carried forward here because it satisfies the same constraint set through a unified mechanism class with specific, checkable signatures.
 In this dossier’s standardized language, that means:

 • Rapid Macroscopic Aerosolization (RMA) where claimed (not generic fragmentation),